 “A sociopath is one who sees others as impersonal objects to be manipulated to fulfill their own narcissistic needs without any regard for the hurtful consequences of their selfish actions.” ― R. Alan Woods, The Journey Is the Destination: A Book of Quotes With Commentaries

-These mental disorders culminate in megalomania, which is when someone has delusions of grandeur and an obsession with power.
+These mental disorders culminate in megalomania when someone has delusions of grandeur and an obsession with power.
 And they use their narcissism to cover up their megalomania.

 Remember, genius and narcissism are deadly combinations.
 A narcissist doe not need to be a genius to cause damage.
 Even someone with borderline intelligence can be problematic.
 The larger their sphere of influence, the more harmful they can be to others.